 - Viejas Casino

 Yes.
-Even though you technically earn that money on tribal grounds, you’ll still need to pay taxes on it at the end of the year.
+Even though you technically earn that money on tribal grounds at California Indian casinos, you’ll still need to pay taxes on it at the end of the year.

 The National Indian Gaming Commission is responsible for most casino regulation, except for a few high-stakes games and tournaments.

-No. You can play Chumba Casino, LuckyLandSlots, and other sweepstakes slot sites, as these have you compete for digital currencies instead of real money.
+No. But you can play Chumba Casino, LuckyLandSlots, and other California online casino sites that have you compete for digital currencies that can be exchanged for cash prizes.

-Not likely anytime soon.
-Sports betting and other types of gambling legislation are more likely than slots gambling to come to fruition in the coming years.
+Not likely any time soon.
+Sports betting and other types of CA gambling legislation are more likely than slots gambling to come to fruition soon.